To Love Like God - My essay about the poem

 In order to reap a peaceful future, seeds of peace need to be planted in the present.
 A world without war is built by people with peace in their hearts.

 It is important to note that the circle of unconscious creation is a private, personal experience under the direct control of each individual.
-Yes, there are also dynamic energetic connections between people but the important point is that each individual has control over their own thoughts, and the most important of these are the ones that form their core beliefs.
+Yes, there are also dynamic energetic connections between people but you are never a victim.
+The important point is that each individual has control over their own thoughts, and the most important of these are the ones that form their core beliefs.
 These thoughts and beliefs play a key role in the creation of your immediate emotional response, and all of that together is reflected in the outer conditions that appear as time unfolds.

 Yes, we reap what we sow yet we can make a shift towards personal peace by consciously choosing harmony and kindness and by letting go of judgment.
 This, in time, will bring forth new peaceful outer conditions.
 Try it yourself and see what arises!

 Yet sometimes very difficult situations arise, such as the passing of a loved one.
 The idea is to respond to what arises in a natural, genuine way as free from judgmental thought as possible.
-In other words, I don't necessarily think that the goal is to be happy all the time; I think that the “goalless goal” is to be natural and fully alive in the moment!
+In other words, as I mentioned earlier, I don’t think that the goal is to be happy all the time; I think that the “goalless goal” is to be natural and fully alive in the moment!

 Animals experience fear in a natural and genuine way but only at the appropriate time.
 They also experience joy and sadness.
 Similarly, we can experience these emotions as part of the natural flow of life without being chained to the pains of the past or in constant fear of what the future may bring.